pragma-/pbot/doc/Admin.md

 <!-- md-toc-end -->

 ### Logging in and out
-You cannot use any of the admin commands unless you login first.
+You cannot use any of the admin commands unless you login.
 Note that login requires that your hostmask matches PBot's records.

 However, if your admin account have the `loggedin` and `stayloggedin` metadata set to a true value then you will not need to login.
 #### login